new parents carrying their baby in a clek infant car seat

 These are another type of seat that can change from rear-facing with a harness to forward-facing with a harness and then into a booster seat with the seatbelt.
 It’s important to make sure you check it out carefully when buying though, because some All-in-1 car seats are forward-facing only and that’s no bueno for babies.

 So this is where it can get overwhelming.
 As a new parent, the tendency may be to look for the fully-loaded Rolls Royce version of the baby car seat.
-But here are a few of the extra bells and whistles that may be worth springing for if you have a couple of bucks to work with:
+But here are a few of the features that may affect which seat you buy.

-• A height-adjustable headrest with an integrated harness guide.
-It’s nice to be able to adjust the headrest and harness together with one hand –rethreading a harness is a shitty job.
+• No Thread Harness.
+It’s nice to be able to adjust the headrest and harness together with one hand.
+Rethreading is a bit of a pain but you don't have to do it that often.

 • An anti-rebound bar at the foot of the seat.
 It helps to limit the amount of movement during a crash.